-- you should be interested in working in the voluntary sector
+- you should have an interest in the voluntary sector

-- you need fluent written and spoken business English.
+- you should have good written and spoken business English.

-Interns must be resident in the UK for the duration of their internship.
+British Red Cross volunteers, including interns, must be a resident in the UK for the duration of their roles.

-It is the individual’s responsibility to check whether they are legally allowed to volunteer with us.
+It is your responsibility to check whether you are legally allowed to volunteer with us.

 We are unable to support visas or help with arranging accommodation.

-All internships are voluntary positions.
-However, we will cover reasonable travel expenses and lunch expenses (up to £5 per day).
+No. All of our internships are voluntary.
+However, we do cover reasonable travel and lunch expenses.

-As an intern you will have access to CV and interview skills training courses.
-You will also have access to our internal training courses, some of which lead to certifications.
+As an intern you will be asked to attend an induction workshop and can attend CV and job interview skills training.
+You will also have access to our staff and volunteer training courses, some of which are certified.

 Yes, we give all interns a reference upon completion of their internship.